isorna/dropcommander/docs/en/dfc/core-rules/launch-assets.md

 Firstly, place any ground tokens from Dropships and Bulk Landers.
 Next, starting with the player with the highest Initiative, select 1 enemy ship to resolve the effects of any tokens against it.
 Then the player with the next highest Initiative selects 1 enemy ship to resolve and so on until all the of the launch asset tokens have been resolved.

-Launch assets generally function like a special kind of weapon system, but because of their unique properties there's some special rules that apply to them.
+Launch assets generally function like a special kind of weapon system, but because of their unique properties there’s some special rules that apply to them.

-The effects of a Launch Asset depend on its type and what it's in contact with.
+The effects of a Launch Asset depend on its type and what it’s in contact with.

 **Once a launch asset has taken effect the token is removed immediately.**

 ### Fighters

 _Fighters are lightweight, agile craft intended as dedicated interceptors of opposing Strike Craft and Close Action weapons.
-Fighters serve an interceptor role for ships by flying in close support and improving a friendly unit's Point Defence._
+Fighters serve an interceptor role for ships by flying in close support and improving a friendly unit’s Point Defence._

 Fighters lack the firepower necessary to make a dent on larger enemies so in Dropfleet they are limited to a purely defensive role.